News

 Campbell Wilson, the CEO of Air India, acknowledged that there had been some operational issues in recent weeks that have caused disruptions in air travel.
 He gave passengers his word that the airline takes the situation seriously and is making every effort to minimize any hardship.

 On October 1, Air India is scheduled to completely resume its overseas flights.
 On Wednesday, CEO Campbell Wilson declared that the airline began phasing back its foreign services on August 1.
-They are now aiming for a complete restart.
+They are now aiming for complete restart.
 Additionally, he guaranteed the passengers’ total safety.

 Air India will start operating international flights again.

-On June 18, Air India had already declared a 15% reduction in its international wide-body flight schedule.
+On June 18, Air India had already declared 15% reduction in its international wide-body flight schedule.
 Following the fatal AI171 crash in Ahmedabad, the decision was made.
 But in August, the airline started to gradually resume operations.
-Campbell Wilson, the CEO of the airline, stated on Wednesday that they now want to completely resume international flight operations on October 1, according to a report by Hindustan Times.
+Campbell Wilson, the CEO of the airline, stated on Wednesday that they now want to completely resume international flight operations on October 1, according to report by Hindustan Times.

 The airline has now implemented all necessary safety measures for the welfare of its passengers, the statement added, acknowledging that there has been “heightened scrutiny, coverage, and anxiety about air travel” following the unfortunate disaster.